rochekollie/blog/posts/string_along_with_javascript_strings.md

 a variable that can be reassigned a new value.
 The `name` variable is assigned the value `John`.
 The `name` variable is then reassigned the value `Jane`.
 The output of `console.log(name)` is `Jane`.
 Looking at the code above, one might think that the `name` variable was changed from `John` to `Jane`.
 However, this is not the case.
 The `name` variable was not changed from `John` to `Jane`.
-The `name` variable was reassigned a new value.
-The `name` variable was reassigned the value `Jane`.
+The `name` variable was reassigned a new value, `Jane`.
 This is because, as we said earlier, strings are immutable.
 They cannot be changed once they are created.

 For example, the `toUpperCase()` method is used to convert a string to uppercase.